datasilvia/data-cleaning-pandas/README.md

 # 4.- **Analyze the structure** and quality of a dataset, identify potential issues or problems, and develop a plan for cleaning and transforming the data according to our needs.

 We made a function to **clean the column names**:
+We used the .replace() method to change blank spaces for "_" Then we made all names lower case using the .lower() method to standarize data in categorical columns.

 ```python